Alex Cohan

 My clinical experience includes:

-• Counseling individuals in correctional settings on mental health and rehabilitation
+Counseling individuals in correctional settings on mental health and rehabilitation

-• Providing individual therapy for clients with complex or long-standing challenges
+Providing individual therapy for clients with complex or long-standing challenges

-• Supporting adults, adolescents, and families at the SMU Center for Family Counseling
+Supporting adults, adolescents, and families at the SMU Center for Family Counseling

-I currently provide mental health advising for fraternities and other young adult organizations, with an emphasis on mental health culture, leadership integrity, and peer accountability.
-My research interests include the developmental role of rites of passage and the opportunities for personal growth within male group environments.
+I also currently provide mental health advising for fraternities and other young adult organizations, with an emphasis on mental health culture, leadership integrity, and peer accountability.
+My research interests include the role of rites of passage in development and the potential for growth within male group environments.

 Personal Focus